-Alioto’s knows fish.
-The Restaurant began as a fresh fish stall on San Francisco’s Fisherman’s Wharf in 1925.
+Alioto’s began as a fresh fish stall on San Francisco’s Fisherman’s Wharf in 1925, making it one of San Francisco’s oldest restaurants.
 Since then, little has changed.
-Fish is still bought fresh daily by Alioto’s full time fish buyer.
-Alioto’s serves a tantalizing selection of fresh seafood, including sea bass, sand dabs, sole, swordfish, tuna, scallops, and Dungeness crab all caught locally, whenever possible.
+Fish is still bought fresh daily including sea bass, sand dabs, sole, swordfish, tuna, scallops, salmon and Dungeness crab, all locally caught, when possible.
 Alioto’s never skimps on the fish they purchase.

 Seafood is the hallmark of Alioto’s menu, and is left to shine.
 Find classic, simple preparations of fresh fish, charcoal grilled or griddle-fried with a side of seasonal vegetables and pasta or rice.